 The story centers on Veronika, a woman in her mid twenties who appears to have everything: good looks, good job and a great life ahead of her.
 Yet she decides to end her own life.
-She is unsuccessful and awakens in a mental hospital where she learns that she a short time to live.
+She is unsuccessful and awakens in a mental hospital where she learns that she has only a short time to live.
 However in the hospital she meets people who are only 'insane' because they don't always follow society's rules.
 With little left to lose, Veronika embarks on a journey on which she frees herself to experience relationships and emotions and ultimately discovers what it means to live.
 Written by

 Well, let's see.
 After you decide that I'm depressed, or whatever, you'll put me on meds, right?
 Well I know hundreds of people on them and they're all doing just fine.
 Really.
 I'll go back to work on my new anti-depressants, have dinner with my parents and persuade them I'm back to being the normal one who never gives them any trouble.
 And one day some guy will ask me to marry him.
 He'll be nice enough.
 That'll make my parents very happy.
 The first year we'll make love all the ...